Compassion Focused Therapists in Oregon

 Are Oregon Compassion Focused therapists accepting new clients?

-As of April 2026, 78 Oregon therapists listed on Oregon Counselor Directory specialize in Compassion Focused therapy.
+86 Oregon therapists listed on Oregon Counselors Directory specialize in Compassion Focused therapy.
 This approach, designed to cultivate compassion towards oneself and others, is offered by a variety of providers across the state.
-65 of these providers offer telehealth sessions, making it accessible for residents in both rural and urban areas of Oregon.
-19 therapists accept Oregon Health Plan (OHP), which can provide low- or no-cost therapy sessions for eligible individuals.
+73 of these providers offer telehealth sessions, making it accessible for residents in both rural and urban areas of Oregon.
+23 therapists accept Oregon Health Plan (OHP), which can provide low- or no-cost therapy sessions for eligible individuals.
 Additionally, 26 Compassion Focused therapists offer sliding scale fees, catering to clients with varying financial circumstances.
 Currently, 50 of these professionals are accepting new clients, and 45 provide in-person sessions.
 Compassion Focused therapy can be a valuable tool for addressing a range of mental health concerns.

 Oregon Cities